-The Discrimination Grievance Procedure provides that MSU-Northern will disclose the outcome of any student disciplinary action related to violation of the Discrimination Policy to both the charging student and the charged student.
+The Discrimination Grievance Procedure provides that MSU-Northern will disclose the outcome of any student disciplinary action related to violation of the Discrimination Policy to both the Complainant and the Respondent.
 The outcome of a proceeding means the institution's final determination regarding whether there was a violation of the Discrimination Policy and the sanction imposed.